mhdrone/hogehallmc-amongus/index.md

 ## About

 For two hours on Hallow's Eve's Eve (Friday Oct 30) from 8 to 10pm (est) we will be hosting multiple Among Us in Minecraft sessions for you to join.
+No this isn't a Among Us themed build session, we've actally found a [port of Among Us into Minecraft](https://phoenixsc.me/download-links/among-us-1-16-3/), we thought this discovery was just too cool not to share.

+To join simply follow the steps listed below in [Joining](#joining).
+Once you join the Discord Server don't hesitate to ask the admins questions about the event if you have any.

-To join simply join our [Discord Server](https://discord.gg/D8dh3Z8) and connect to one of the Among Us voice channels during the event time!
-We've done some testing and found that while the original version of the game is intuitive, the Minecraft version is a little more confusing, to get you up to speed we will be making a tutorial video so join the Discord Server and stay turned.
+We've done some testing and found that while the original version of the game is intuitive, the Minecraft version is a little more confusing, to get you up to speed we will be making a tutorial video so join the [Discord Server](https://discord.gg/D8dh3Z8) and stay turned.

 If you have a group that you wanna play with be sure to read [Want to join with a group?](#want-to-join-with-a-group) at the bottom of this page before the event.
 If you have any questions feel free to ask them in our Discord Server.